 - Criteria 1: Identifying exactly the problem need to be solve - Criteria 2: Precise and persuasive arguments, successful solving problems, and good ability of thinking and reasoning - Criteria 3: Using the method and materials that are provided by instructors - Criteria 4: Reasonable structure, good presentation, clearwriting, reasonable references with specific origin, 03 04 page length in A4 paper size.

 Grading scale will base on these 4 criteria:

-Grading so Grading scale will base on these 4 criteria:

-Grade Criteria
+Grade Criteri a

-9-10 - Meet all 4 criteria
+9 - 10 - Meet all 4 criteria

-7 - 8 - Meet criteria 1 and criteria 2

-- Criteria 3: use materials but not enough, still lack of insight and
+7 - 8 Meet criteria 1 and criteria 2 Criteria 3: use materials but not enough, still lack of insight and comment.
+Criteria 4: Still have some small mistakes.

-comment.

-- Criteria 4: Still have some small mistakes.

-5-6 - Meet criteria 1

-- Criteria 2: arguments are not highly precise and persuasive; problem

-has not been fully solved.

-- Criteria 3, 4: Still have some small mistakes.
+5 - 6 Meet criteria 1 Criteria 2: arguments are not highly precise and persuasive; problem has not been fully solved.
+Criteria 3, 4: Still have some small mistakes.

 Under 5 - Do not meet any of 4 criteria.